 Although it’s impossible to find an optimal free VPN for Indonesia, we have suggestions that won’t compromise your online safety.

 - Atlas VPN.
-This VPN provides unlimited browsing data and a kill switch to ensure that your real IP address remains secure.
+This VPN provides 10GB/month of browsing data and a kill switch to ensure that your real IP address remains secure.
 Additionally, the mobile app has data breach monitoring to protect your personal information from leaks.

 - ProtonVPN.
 From the Swiss-based creators of ProtonMail comes an exceptional free VPN.
 It’s been used many times in social uprisings to ensure security from authoritarian governments.